oren/oren.github.io/articles/thinking-in-systems/README.md

-# Notes on System Thinking
+# Notes on the book Thinking in Systems

 I am listening to the audio book [Thinking in Systems: A Primer](1) and use this page to capture any insights.